-Gabriela Buccini is a Postdoctoral Associate for Becoming Breastfeeding Friendly (BBF) at the Yale School of Public Health.
+Gabriela Buccini is an Associate Research Scientist in Public Health (Social & Behavioral Sciences).
+She worked as a Postdoctoral Associate for Becoming Breastfeeding Friendly (BBF) at the Yale School of Public Health.
 She is an International Board Certified Lactation Consultant (IBCLC) certified by IBLCE®.
 She obtained her MS in Nutrition in Public Health from the School of Public Health, University of São Paulo- Brazil and in 2017, earned her Ph.D. from the same university.
 Both focuses on breastfeeding in Brazil.
 She also gained additional specialized qualifications in Public Health (2006-2008), Breastfeeding (2007) and Public Administration (2012-2013).
 From March-June 2015, she worked as Postgraduate Fellow in Epidemiology at Yale School of Public Health.
-Her research experience spans Breastfeeding and Infant and Young Child feeding, Lactation Counselling, Public Health, Primary Care/Family Health and Epidemiology.
+Her research experience spans Breastfeeding and Infant and Young Child feeding, Lactation Counselling, Early Childhood Development, and Public Health.

 Education & Training

 - PhDUniversity of Sao Paulo, Nutrition in Public Health (2017)